JVandenildo/Programming-Challenges/Recursion – Reverse a string/challenge_description.md

 `reverse("a") → "a"`
 `reverse("") → ""`

-Link to original post on project euler: [here](https://edabit.com/challenge/HXGx9oXukEgsFK6PH).
+Link to original post on edabit: [here](https://edabit.com/challenge/HXGx9oXukEgsFK6PH).